 The article noted how the maintenance of those systems, which can assist in capturing terrorists in case of escape, is very expensive.

 Ktz'iyot Prison is particularly challenging.
-He currently holds more than 2,600 security prisoners.
+It currently holds more than 2,600 security prisoners.
 Its sensitive location near the border with Egypt requires special preparation.
 Until recently, the facility operated without a perimeter wall – a situation that is set to change in the coming days with the construction of a wall three kilometers long and seven meters high, at a cost of 58 million shekels.